Курс

 • Course objectives

-Module 2: Introduction to vSphere and the Software-Defined Data Center
+Module 2: vSphere and Virtualization Overview

 • Explain basic virtualization concepts

-• Explain how vSphere interacts with CPUs, memory, networks, and storage
+• Explain how vSphere interacts with CPUs, memory, networks, storage, and GPUs

 • Install an ESXi host